Motorcyclist fatally injured in Muskogee County collision

 A 29-year-old motorcyclist died Sunday after being injured in a collision the day before in Muskogee County, the Oklahoma Highway Patrol reported.

-Kyle Burnett, of Warner, was riding a 2000 Yamaha motorcycle west on 133rd Street South about 9:15 p.m.
-Saturday when an eastbound truck attempted to turn left onto South 45th East Avenue.
-Burnett's motorcycle struck the 2014 Dodge Ram, according to the report.
+Kyle Burnett of Warner was riding a 2000 Yamaha motorcycle west on 133rd Street about 9:15 p.m.
+Saturday when an eastbound pickup attempted to turn left onto 45th East Avenue about 6 miles north of Warner and the motorcycle struck the 2014 Ram pickup, troopers reported.

-Burnett was hospitalized in critical condition in Tulsa on Saturday, and he later died Sunday, troopers reported.
-The truck's driver, a 48-year-old Muskogee man, was not injured.
+Burnett was hospitalized in critical condition in Tulsa on Saturday, and he died on Sunday, the OHP reported.
+The pickup driver, a 48-year-old Muskogee man, reportedly was not injured.

-Troopers attributed the cause of the crash to an improper left turn.
-Both drivers' conditions were considered to be normal at the time of the crash, and each were wearing their respective seatbelt or helmet, the report states.
+Troopers attributed the crash to an improper left turn.
+Both drivers' conditions were considered to be normal at the time of the crash, and each was wearing his seatbelt or helmet, the report states.

 Tags